 You can, of course, make your trip much cheaper by staying in youth hostels and/or camping; though the latter will obviously add considerably to the weight you need to carry.

 If you’re walking out of season you probably don’t need to.
 But I do.
 After a long day’s walk, the last thing I want is a hunt for somewhere to rest my head.
 The downside to pre-booking, of course, is that you’re committed to a pre-determined schedule whatever the weather might do and however tired or sore you feel.

-If you’re walking during the busier months you certainly will want to book in advance and as far ahead as you can – beds get booked up early.
+If you’re walking during the busier months you certainly will want to book in advance and as far ahead as you possibly can.

 Will I walk the Coast to Coast again?

-But not for a few years: there are many other long distance footpaths that I want to do.
+But not for a few years: there are so many other long-distance footpaths that I want to do.
 The C2C is an excellent walk but if or when I walk it again, I might adapt the route.
 For example, with the greatest respect to the people of Cleator and Moor End, I have no wish to re-visit either of those places.
 Actually, I think that Day 1 (St Bees to Ennerdale Bridge) is a disappointing start to the walk – and an even worse finish.
-(Which is why I didn’t consider walking east to west.
-Robin Hood’s Bay is, I think, a far more satisfying end than finishing at St Bees).
+For that reason, and having walked that section before, I never even considered walking east to west.
+Robin Hood’s Bay is, I think, a far more satisfying end than finishing at St Bees.